Robocop Movie Review

 I thought about reviewing this movie today because it came on right after I was watching Thmmm Terminator 2 and this is a movie I've seen before.
 I think it has lots of relevant themes to today's world such as corporate greed and monopolization and treating people like they're disposable.
 And I think the big question the movie seeks to answer is how much is considered still human after you start getting parts replaced with robot parts.

 In the movie, we seek Rick Jones representing corporate greed with how he incentivizes the gang to kill Robocop because he thinks Robocop will get in the way of their business just like how big companies today just replace you if you do the slightest thing wrong in their eyes.
 And I feel like the setting in Detroit was just this huge playground for them to play with their projects.
 For instance, they took Murphy without his consent and made him a cyborg at their own will.

 This movie is the first in a series that I highly recommend because it raises important questions that I think need to be revisited every once in a while.
-This will be is the first in a series and I recommend you watch the series in order.
-There was also a reboot in 2014 that I thought was pretty good to everyone who has seen this movie, what did you take away from it?
+This will be the first in a series and I recommend you watch the series in order.
+There was also a reboot in 2014 that I thought was pretty good for everyone who has seen this movie, what did you take away from it?